FOREX-Euro clings to $1.13 as ECB stimulus signal awaited

 * Yen, Swiss franc gain marginally from cautious mood

-* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Adds details, updates with latest prices)
+* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Adds details, latest prices)

 By Tommy Wilkes

-LONDON, March 7 (Reuters) - The euro paused just off three-week lows versus the dollar on Thursday’s European Central Bank’s meeting, which many hope will signal fresh stimulus for the economy and inject some life into currencies stuck in trading ranges.
+LONDON, March 7 (Reuters) - The euro held near three-week lows on Thursday, before a European Central Bank meeting that many hope will signal fresh stimulus and inject some life into currencies stuck in trading ranges.

-The euro/dollar exchange rate has had a very quiet start to 2019 as central banks have rowed back on monetary policy tightening plans in the face of slowing economic momentum.
-That has suppressed market volatility and left investors struggling to decide on direction.
+The euro/dollar exchange rate has had a quiet start to 2019 as central banks have put off tightening monetary policy as economic momentum slows.
+That has left investors struggling to decide on direction.

-Analysts said expectations for the ECB to signal the launch of new cheap bank loans had largely been priced in, so focus would be on the bank’s economic forecasts and indications for whether it will further delay a rate hike the market expects in mid-2020.
+Analysts said expectations the ECB will signal new cheap bank loans had largely been priced in, so the focus would be on the bank’s economic forecasts and indications of whether it will further delay a rate increase the market expects in mid-2020.

+The ECB is expected to cut growth forecasts and provide its strongest signal yet that more cheap long-term bank loans are coming.

-“The market has already priced in a lot.
-We don’t expect the ECB to make any changes but signal that changes are imminent,” said Thu Lan Nguyen, a currencies analyst at Commerzbank, referring to the bank’s forward guidance on interest rates.
+“We don’t expect the ECB to make any changes but signal that changes are imminent,” said Thu Lan Nguyen, a currencies analyst at Commerzbank.
 “The risks are that the euro gives up a bit more.
 The risks are to the downside.”

-The ECB is expected to cut growth forecasts and is likely to provide its strongest signal yet that stimulus is coming in the form of more cheap long-term bank loans.

-Euro overnight implied volatility has spiked overnight to its highest since Dec.
+The euro was little changed at $1.1313, but euro overnight implied volatility climbed overnight to its highest since Dec.
 20.

 The dollar, measured against a basket of currencies, stood at 96.875.

-“Waiting for the overvalued dollar to reverse course requires patience, and is itself one driver of the lack of FX volatility,” Societe Generale strategist Kit Juckes said in a note to clients.
+“Waiting for the overvalued dollar to reverse course requires patience, and is itself one driver of the lack of FX volatility,” Societe Generale strategist Kit Juckes said.

+The dollar should slip over the coming year because U.S. economic growth is slowing and any boost from a resolution in the U.S.-China trade conflict is already priced in, according to a Reuters poll of strategists.

-The Canadian and Australian dollars struggled near two-month lows after investors bet their central banks will ease monetary policy in the face of slowing economic momentum.
+EASING STANCE The Canadian and Australian dollars remained near two-month lows after investors bet their central banks would ease monetary policy as their economies slow.

-The Bank of Canada on Wednesday said there was “increased uncertainty” about the timing of future rate hikes, sending the loonie to its lowest since Jan.
-4, before recovering slightly to C$1.3438 on Thursday.
+The Canadian dollar slid to its lowest since Jan.
+4 after the Bank of Canada on Wednesday said there was “increased uncertainty” about future rate increases.
+It recovered to C$ 1.3426 on Thursday.

-Sterling stabilised near $1.3150.
-Next week sees British lawmakers vote on the Brexit withdrawal deal - while hopes that a disorderly exit will be avoided have buoyed the pound uncertainty has capped those gains.
+Sterling stabilised near $1.3150 as investors look towards next week’s British parliamentary votes on a proposed Brexit withdrawal.

-The Japanese yen and Swiss franc, both currencies that tend to be bought by nervous traders, gained marginally as financial investors turned cautious about the outlook for growth.
+The Japanese yen and Swiss franc gained marginally as financial investors turned cautious about the outlook for growth.
 (Editing by Andrew Cawthorne and Raissa Kasolowsky)